DynamicDevices/meta-dynamicdevices-distro/SECURITY.md

 ---

-*This security policy is effective as of 2024 and may be updated periodically.*
+*This security policy is effective as of October 2025 and is updated to comply with EU Cyber Resilience Act (CRA) requirements.
+For comprehensive incident response procedures, refer to the operational incident response policy.*